caelum-n/cs330-javascript/README.md

 - boolean
 - array/list
 - dictionary (sometimes called a hash or a map, depending on your language)

+6. Are some variables mutable while others are immutable?
+7. What are the operators available for each data type?
+8. Are mixed type operations allowed?
+If so, how are they accommodated?
+9. At what point are identifier names and operator symbols bound in your language?
+For example if you declare a (variable, class name, function name), when is it bound to the type, address?
+When are operators (+,*, etc.) bound to their operations?

 ## Good Practices
 naming conventions in your language for variables